-Step 1 - Needs .v.
-Wants
+Step 1 - Detox .v.
+Rehab

 - Do you need all three stages of treatment, detox > rehab > aftercare?
-It's important to be clear on this.
+(Be honest).

 Amongst the concerns we hear each day, the location of the clinic is one of the most common.
 But sometimes, you can be too close to home.